shleen/aides-memoire/3.2/CP.md

 - [ ] Start a new section on ePortfolio for Capstone Project.
 - [x] Add Dr Oon to WhatsApp group.

+## Wednesday, 16 October 2019
+- Idea - different storage systems for different areas of the food court.

+### Sandbox
+In hopes of finding funding, Robin & I dropped by the Sandbox office after GPP today in attempt to glean some more information regarding the process of receiving the [Kickstart Fund](https://www.np.edu.sg/thesandbox/Pages/kickstartfund.aspx).
+Specifically, we wanted to see if the timeline for receiving the Kickstart Fund lines up with the relatively-urgent timeline of CP, how disbursement of any allotted funds would work, as well as what would be required of us during the process.
+We talked with Jia Min & Alan of Sandbox, & here are our takeaways.

+As expected, we started by relating to them the situation we were in - we have a prototype of an idea we'd built for the Portfolio II module, are now undertaking the Capstone Project module, & would like to bring EatNow to the next level.
+However, because of the nature of the idea (namely, that a large component of EatNow is its hardware component), there comes a natural need for funding to enable anywhere near the kind of product we're aiming to build.
+We'd heard of Sandbox's Kickstart Fund through various channels- word of mouth, online advertising, etc- & wanted to know if it's possible to utilise it for our current goals.

+The first point raised was regarding the [Kickstart Fund Portal](https://www1.np.edu.sg/tsb/kf/student/Login.aspx).
+All applications for the fund has to go through this portal.

+The process of receiving the funds looks like this;
+- Apply for funding through the aforementioned Kickstart Fund Portal.
+- Receive notification email to head down to Sandbox to pitch our Idea to a panel of stakeholders.
+Note: if no email is received within several days, feel free to physically head down to the Sandbox office & enquire.
+- Pitch to the panel.
+- (possibly) receive funding.
+- Make required purchases.
+Take note to keep the receipt.
+- Bring the receipt down to the Sandbox office. **90%** of the cost will be reimbursed to our bank account **within a week**.

+Regarding timeline: we were informed that the process can take anywhere from 2 to 4 weeks.
+This sounds doable with what we had in mind.
+Win!

+Regarding the pitch- here are several tips 'n tricks to keep in mind.
+- Concrete details regarding an adoption & rollout plan will be hugely valuable.
+The panelists want nothing more than to see that we've truly thought this idea through & are prepared to bring it to whatever heights it permits us.
+- Once again, because EatNow deals with food, **hygiene & safety** is a considerable concern.
+Be prepared to handle questions regarding these topics & take care to express the fact that these factors have, indeed, been identified & thought through.
+Even better- present ways to solve these problems & show how they fit in with our plans.
+- Following the streak of clear planning, it is a good idea to present a **sufficiently detailed breakdown of where awarded funds will go**.
+They're essentially throwing cash at us - of course they'd like to get reassurance that it'll likely be used well.
+- Definitely definitely talk about how we plan to conduct testing to validate that (a) users will, in fact, use EatNow & (b) that it's a practical solution at all.
+Because logistic constraints hinder us from doing a live-test with an FC vendor, it is still perfectly valid to set up a **pop-up booth during Open House** or any other showcase of this kind.
+In this case, however, realise that we'll need to conduct interviews with actual vendors to get their sentiment on the matter.
+The greatest idea has no chance of making waves if people cannot be convinced to adopt it.
+This is best presented in the context of a **timeline**.
+- For the concern of testing, it may even be valuable to present our plans for our various testing phases.
+This is almost especially crucial with EatNow for the reason that our product has more than a few moving parts & a robust system can only be built from robust components.

+- Above all, what the panelists are looking for is a **critical evaluation** of our own product - it's potential, how it can be implemented, as well as all the challenges that we foresee we may stumble across.
+Do your best to convey both the **feasibility** & **practicality** of the product, have them develop **confidence** in your abilities, & you're basically there!